-- Groups with 1 to 5 enrolled subscribers can offer a choice of up to 4 HMO Kaiser Permanente plans, plus 1 PPO plan for a maximum of 5 plans. - Groups with 6 or more enrolled subscribers can offer a choice of one or more HMO Kaiser Permanente plans, plus 1 PPO plan.
+- Groups with 1 to 5 enrolled subscribers can offer a choice of up to 4 HMO Kaiser Permanente plans, plus 1 PPO plan for a maximum of 5 plans. - Groups with 6 or more enrolled subscribers can offer a choice of one or more HMO Kaiser Permanente plans, plus 2 PPO plan.

-Only one PPO plan may be offered in Multiple Plan Options.
+PPO plan may be offered in Multiple Plan Options and only available if we are the sole carrier.